anhbaysgalan1/songolt-org/_posts/2020-06-15-Mongolian-Electoral-District-Demographic-Analysis.md

+---
-# Mongolian Electoral District Demographic Analysis
+title: "Mongolian Electoral District Demographic Analysis"
-### 2020 Parliamentary Election
+description: "Comparing demographics of Mongolian electoral districts for the 2020 parliamentary election."
+layout: post
+toc: false
+comments: true
+image: images/electoral-district-analysis/cover.png
+hide: false
+search_exclude: false
+categories: [Mongolia, election, tool]
+metadata_key1: metadata_value1
+metadata_key2: metadata_value2
+---

 The current election saw a switch back to the block voting system used in 1992 and 2008.
 This system has both [positives and negatives](http://blogs.ubc.ca/mongolia/2019/plurality-at-large-voting-revisited-for-2020/), and this system has much larger election districts than the previous single-member districts of the 2016 election.
 This allows us to more easily analyze the districts with the available data.